-The 250 Lusso’s owner at the time whom owned the car for 30 years (a father-son ownership within the motor trade), and during this long term ownership it was very much enjoyed and cherished.
+The 250 Lusso’s keeper at this time owned the car for 30 years (a father-son ownership within the motor trade), and during this tenure, again it was regularly enjoyed and diligently maintained.
 The keeper made the decision to have a colour change to Rosso Corsa in 1986 and upon having the car stripped down it was carefully checked over.
 The report stated that it had never rusted nor never been severely hit.

 In 2015 the car was then sold to its current owner whom had the car shipped over from the States and commissioned Marque specialist Bob Houghton, a reputable name among Ferrari to carry out a comprehensive nut and bolt restoration.
-Accompanied with the Lusso’s large history file is a detailed section dedicated to the cars restoration, with countless invoices, email correspondence screenshots with progress updates, photographs and much more.
-Available to purchase today at Furlonger, this example has been incredibly well looked after not only after its restoration but throughout its entire lifetime.
-Complete with matching engine, gearbox and chassis – this Lusso is a wonderful example, fit for a fine collection and ready for its new owner.
+Accompanied with the Lusso’s large history file is a detailed section dedicated to extensive restoration works, with countless invoices, email correspondence screenshots with progress updates, photographs and much more.